piquepq/ML4CO_branching/README.md

 Code maintainer： Wentao Zhao (wz2543@columbia.edu)

-This code combines the baseline model and Abhi's research code.
-Please do not distribute the code.
 We apply a new graph convolutional neural network model for learning branch-and-bound variable selection policies.
 Training is done through imitation learning and evolution strategy.
 The training process has three steps: sample generation, behavior cloning(bc), and evolution strategy(es).